brunch/css-brunch/README.md

 > ## 🚧 This Plugin Is Deprecated 🚧

-> This plugin is deprecated in favor of built-in possibilities of Brunch (since `2.10`), which can handle CSS automatically.
+> This plugin is deprecated in favor of built-in possibilities of [Brunch] (since `2.10`), which can handle CSS automatically.
 We recommend to remove it from `package.json`.
 For CSS modules please use [postcss-brunch].

 # css-brunch

-Adds CSS support to [Brunch](http://brunch.io).
+Adds CSS support to [Brunch].

 ## Usage